-Comment out (or delete) the line with "INITIAL(KLSSTRIV)" Uncomment the line with "INITIAL(KLSSTART)"
+Comment out (or delete) the line with "INITIAL(KLSSTRIV)"

-Update member RLSPARM(KLVINNAM) DEFAULT entry as follows: Replace keyword NORACF with keyword SAF Replace keyword DB with keyword NODB versions," on page 141.
-Then you may proceed with customization of the product by referring to the remainder of this manual and to the IBM CL/SuperSession V2.1 Customization Guide.
+Uncomment the line with "INITIAL(KLSSTART)"

+2. Update member RLSPARM(KLKINNAM) DEFAULT entry as follows:

+Replace keyword NORACF with keyword SAF

+Replace keyword DB with keyword NODB

-If you are a new user of CL/SuperSession, you may now proceed with customization of the product by referring to the remainder of this manual and to the IBM CL/SuperSession V2.1 Customization Guide.
+If you are a new user of CL/SuperSession, you may now proceed with customization of the product by referring to the remainder of this manual and to the IBM CL/SuperSession 3.1 Customization Guide.

-If you are migrating from CL/SuperSession V1.4.7, you must first follow the appropriate procedure as detailed in Appendix A, "Migration from earlier
+If you are migrating from CL/SuperSession V1.4.7, you must first follow the appropriate procedure as detailed in Appendix A, "Migration from earlier versions," on page 135.
+Then you may proceed with customization of the product by referring to the remainder of this manual and to the IBM CL/SuperSession 3.1 Customization Guide.